marcusgreen/moodle-qtype_aitext/README.md

 It may help to test prompts directly on the Chat GPT site to confirm they  work as expected.

+## Limitations

+Although it is based on a clone of the core esssay question type with lots of inspiration from Gordon Batesons essay_autograde plugin, it is being built and tested mainly on text responses and so things like the inclusion of images in the question display may not work.

 ## Roadmap
 Support other LLM systems.
 Supporting a self hosted LLM will ensure data sovereignty